denten-books/plain-text/3-chapter.md

 transference of properties accentuates and renews a familiar image.
 In what sense could one "mow" a "verdant" "field" of ideas?
 Such unusual juxtapositions renew the peculiarity of the initial metaphor.
-The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement [@shklovksy_sborniki_1917]."
+The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement" [@shklovksy_sborniki_1917].

 When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor, in drawing attention to its implicit, inner dynamics.
 Vladimir